 - Learn more about this program and apply on the Public Policy Explorer website (coming soon)

 This immersive program in Hong Kong will offer students the chance to explore careers in technology, entrepreneurship, software engineering, and data analytics in several areas, including startups, fintech, and healthcare.
 The program will leverage visits with industry professionals, employers, and UChicago alumni in the Hong Kong region.

 - Learn more about this program and apply on the Technology and Entrepreneurship Explorer Program website (coming soon)

-As a central feature of all pre-orientation programs, each program will take place during the week immediately prior to Orientation, concluding on the Friday before move-in day.
+Each of the programs below take place during the week immediately prior to Orientation, concluding on the Friday before move-in day.
 All participants will have the chance to interact with fellow members of their class, as well as upperclassmen leaders, while exploring exciting destinations and learning more about the UChicago community.
-The application deadline for all campus-based programs is June 14.
+The application deadline for all campus-based programs is June 12.
 Students selected to participate will be notified via email in early July.

 Campus Crew is an opportunity for incoming students to give back to the College while helping to prepare the campus for Orientation Week.
 During this week-long program, Campus Crew members will work in small groups alongside other first-year students and upperclassman captains to complete a variety of tasks across campus.
 When you’re not working, crew members will have the opportunity to explore Chicago, participate in a variety of fun activities, and learn more about all that UChicago has to offer.
 Those participating in Campus Crew will receive room, board, admissions to all activities offered by the program, and a $300 stipend at the end of the week.
 This program is open to all incoming students, both domestic and international, who want to begin making in impact in the UChicago community right away while building long-lasting friendships in the process.